-Safety is a top priority for Newport Beach Film Festival (NBFF).
+Safety is a top priority for the Newport Beach Film Festival (NBFF).
 We work closely with local, state, and federal agencies year-round to plan for a safe event.

 The following is general safety information and not intended to be a comprehensive guide.